Michael Omoke

 The Merchant of Venice

-By William Shakespeare—producer and lead actor (Shylock).
-ACT’s debut production at Baltoppen LIVE (Denmark).
+By William Shakespeare — producer and lead actor (Shylock).
+ACT’s debut production at Baltoppen LIVE in Denmark, performed with a cast representing 11 nationalities.

 View full timeline